Browned Butter Snickerdoodles with Toffee

 Or sign up to have Cupcakes & Kale Chips delivered straight to your Inbox!

-Here’s the Browned Butter Snickerdoodles with Toffee recipe…
+Here’s a few things you might need to make the Browned Butter Snickerdoodles with Toffee recipe…

 Browned Butter Snickerdoodles with Toffee